 - Ensure hazards and risks are identified and controlled for tasks, projects and activities that pose a health and safety risk within your area of responsibility.

 - Align with and actively demonstrate the UNSW Values in Action: Our Behaviours and the UNSW Code of Conduct.

 - Cooperate with all health and safety policies and procedures of the university and take all reasonable care to ensure that your actions or omissions do not impact on the health and safety of yourself or others.

 To be successful in this role you will have:

-- Demonstrated ability to work effectively and efficiently in a team and contribute to overall project objectives.
+- Demonstrated ability to work effectively in a team environment and at times with minimal supervision.

 - Knowledge of health and safety responsibilities and commitment to attending relevant health and safety training.

 You should systematically address the selection criteria listed within the position description in your application.

 For informal queries, please see the below contact details.

 Otherwise, please apply online - applications will not be accepted if sent directly to the contact listed.